azraft277/azraft277/README.md

 <details>
     <summary><b> Now </b></summary><br/>

-    Currently I'm really into edtech and the way humans interact with AI.
+    Currently I'm into edtech and the way humans interact with AI.

 </details>